 Several years ago, the admissions office at the University of Pennsylvania’s Wharton School partnered with the Wharton Innovation group to launch a new evaluation method, the team-based discussion (TBD).
 As its name suggests, as part of the TBD, applicants are placed into a group with five to six other applicants for an interactive discussion about real-life business scenarios, designed to reveal to the Admissions Committee how each applicant approaches and analyzes specific situations.

-The way teams of applicants are assembled is simply a function of who signs up when, the school reports.
-“There is no ‘crafting’ done on our end,” Reilly says.
+The way teams of applicants are assembled is simply a function of who signs up when.
 Each participant will receive a prompt for the TBD in advance, and Wharton recommends spending about an hour in advance preparing for the discussion.

 The majority of TBD interviews will be held on Wharton’s Philadelphia campus and conducted by Admissions Fellows, a select group of second-year MBA students.
 But TBDs will also be held in various cities around the world as part of each round.
 These sessions will be conducted by admissions officers.
 “On- and off-campus Team-Based Discussions will be conducted in the same way and considered equally,” Wharton’s website states.
 “There is no ‘advantage’ in choosing either option.”